Drug information provided by: IBM Micromedex

 It is very important that your doctor check your progress at regular visits to check for any problems that may be caused by this medicine.
 Blood tests may be needed to check for unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
-Pregnancy tests are required before treatment with this medicine.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting treatment with this medicine.
 Use an effective form of birth control to keep from getting pregnant during treatment with this medicine and for at least 6 months after the last dose.
 Male patients who have female partners should use effective birth control during treatment with this medicine and for at least 3 months after the last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Tell your doctor if you have blood in the urine or stools, fever or chills, cough, sore throat, trouble breathing, unusual bleeding or bruising, or unusual tiredness or weakness.
 These may be symptoms of a bone marrow problem called myelodysplastic syndrome (MDS) or acute myeloid leukemia (AML).

 This medicine may make your skin more sensitive to sunlight.
 Use sunscreen or sunblock lotion and lip balm with a sun protection factor (SPF) of at least 30 on a regular basis when you are outdoors.
 Wear protective clothing and hats and stay out of direct sunlight, especially between the hours of 10 A.M. and 3 P.M.
 Avoid sunlamps and tanning beds.